Office safety: 25 steps to a safer office

 Here are 25 steps you can take to reduce the risk of injury among your office staff.

 Slips, trips and falls, the most common type of office injury, sidelined 25,790 workers in 2008, according to BLS.
-The National Safety Council says employees are 2.5 times more likely to suffer a disabling fall in an office setting than anywhere else.
 Several hazards contribute to these injuries, although most can be significantly reduced, often by raising awareness among employees.